WiscProf: Future Faculty in Engineering Workshop

 Cost

-All expenses, including lodging, travel and meals are included for those selected to participate.
+All expenses, including lodging, travel, and meals during the program, will be fully covered for selected participants.

 Why you should participate

-- An academic career as a professor, through presentations, panels and discussions with faculty members, department chairs and deans
+- Academic Careers: Understanding the role of a professor through presentations, panels, and discussions with faculty members, department chairs, and deans.

-- How to apply for grants and establish collaborations at a top research university
+- Collaborations: Establishing and fostering collaborations at a top research university.

 Vivian Ogechi Nwadiaru—PhD Candidate, Industrial Engineering, University of Massachusetts -Amherst